pleiadian53/zero_shot_classification/README.md

 Zero-shot learning aims to create models capable of predicting unseen classes.

-This prototype is based on the following the paper:
+This prototypic module is based on the notion of word embeddings as well as following the paper:

 ["Train Once, Test Anywhere: Zero-Shot Learning for Text Classification"](https://arxiv.org/abs/1712.05972).